-The proposed development is estimated to have a total construction cost of around \$73.8 million with an additional \$9.5 million of documentation and other related costs, a further \$2.3 million in financial and insurance costs and \$275,000 in holding costs (inclusive of GST) over an assumed construction timeframe of 19 months.
-This results in an annualised construction cost of approximately \$42.97 million inclusive of GST.
+The proposed development is estimated to have a total construction cost of around \$27.0 million (inc GST) with an additional cost of \$1.3 million (inc GST) in documentation and other related costs and \$3.3 million (inc GST) in interest payments over an assumed construction timeframe of 2 years.
+This results in an annualised construction cost of \$15.8 million inclusive of GST.

-On average, 156 FTE direct & indirect construction job years are likely to be created for the State on an annualised basis during construction of the development, (totalling to 311 FTE construction job years, directly & indirectly over the development timeframe) with many accruing locally.
+On average, 50 FTE direct & indirect construction job years are likely to be created for the State on an annualised basis during construction of the development (totalling to 100 FTE construction job years, directly & indirectly over the development timeframe) with many accruing locally.

-Total direct and indirect Gross Value-Added to the State economy is estimated at \$28.1 million per annum on average over the construction period of the development in constant 2021 dollars.
+Total direct and indirect Gross Value-Added to the State economy is estimated at \$10.7 million per annum over the construction period of the development in constant 2021 dollars.
 Average full-time equivalent jobs created (p.a)